scionproto/scion/doc/BeaconExtensionsAlternate.md

 ## Concrete Implementation

+This section will be devoted to looking at the details of the system that stores and fetches the static properties, as well as the implementation of the extension itself.

+### Config File Location

+Asdf.

+### Fetching Mechanism

+Asdf.

+### Extension Wire Format

-Cap'nProto will be used for the wire formats of the extension[???
-Ask in slack about this].
-The following section is devoted to looking at the implementation of each property in detail.
+Cap'nProto will be used for the wire formats of the extension.